CarolineSeidel/CarolineSeidel/README.md

 <br>✔️ programming task pool
 <br>✔️ AI definition mind-map
 <br>✔️ AI applications and their effect on society
+<br>✔️ ethical thinking about AI

 In progress:
-<br> ⏰ introduction to machine learning
+<br>⏰ introduction to machine learning
-<br> ⏰ ethical thinking about AI
+<br>⏰ ethical thinking about AI
-<br> ⏰ memory game on historical milestones of AI
+<br>⏰ memory game on historical milestones of AI

 Currently our platform is only available in German.